Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Results

 Because the untilted disk is largely axisymmetric (particularly in a time-averaged sense), we do not expect its observational characteristics to depend strongly on the observer azimuth.
 Therefore, in this section, we collect all the photon packets into a single azimuthal bin.
 This will not be the case in the sections on tilted disks.

 Since the azimuthal angle is not a factor in this section, we focus instead on the inclination-dependence of our results.
 We adopt the usual convention, with $i=0^\circ$ being a view straight down the black hole spin axis (face-on to the disk) and $i=90^\circ$ being an observer in the plane of the disk (edge-on).
-Comparing a nearly face-on view with an edge-on one, we would expect the face-on one to have a higher overall flux (since it experiences less limb darkening), yet a lower amount of polarization (since photon packets leaving normal to the disk surface start with zero polarization and have a shorter path through the corona, thus reducing their likelihood of scattering).
+Comparing a nearly face-on view with a nearly edge-on one, we would expect the face-on one to have a higher overall flux (since it experiences less limb darkening), yet a lower amount of polarization (since photon packets leaving normal to the disk surface start with zero polarization and have a shorter path through the corona, thus reducing their likelihood of scattering).
 This is confirmed in Figure \ref{fig:untilted_spectrum}, where we plot flux and polarization spectra for observer inclinations of $i=18$, 45, and $72^\circ$.
-The nearly face-on disk ($i=18^\circ$) is approximately 10 times brighter across much of the spectrum than the nearly edge-on case ($i=72^\circ$), but only has a polarization degree of $<2$\%, whereas the nearly edge-on case has a polarization of $\ge 5$\%, except at high energies.
-In all cases, the polarization angle is close to $0^\circ$ for $E \lesssim 10$ keV, as expected for emission from a planar disk with its symmetry axis pointed vertically \citep{Schnittman09}.
+The nearly face-on disk ($i=18^\circ$) is approximately 5 times brighter across much of the spectrum than the nearly edge-on case ($i=72^\circ$), but only has a polarization degree of $<2$\% (except at high energies), whereas the nearly edge-on case has a polarization of $\ge 2$\%.
+In all cases, the polarization angle is close to $0^\circ$ (or $180^\circ$) for $E \lesssim 1$ keV, as expected for emission from a planar disk with its symmetry axis pointed vertically \citep{Schnittman09}\footnote{The discontinuous jumps in polarization angle in spectra like Fig. \ref{fig:untilted_spectrum} come from the fact that angles of $0^\circ$ and $180^\circ$ are degenerate with each other, so values can quickly swing from one limit to the other.
+Other sharp jumps occur at high energies where our photon statistics are poor.}.